masnun/laravel-phpstorm-codeintel-helpers/README.md

 # Why doesn't PhpStorm support Laravel auto completion without helpers?

 Because Laravel uses a lot of magic - most prominent is the heavy usages of "class_alias".
 PhpStorm is not yet intelligent enough to understand the sorcery hidden within the very core of Laravel :)

+# ** IMPORTANT **

+Support is being added for only the most popular/used methods.
+Please feel free to request/add your own to the codebase.

+Any forks and contribution is most appreciated :)

+# How to contribute?

+Say, you want to contribute code completion for "View::make" - as you can see we need a "View" class with a static method - "make".
+See if the class already exists, if not create it.
+Add the method and send a pull request.